pese-git/cherrypick/cherrypick/README.md

 }
 ```

-- After running build_runner, the mixin `_ 5ProfilePage` will be generated for field injection.
+- After running build_runner, the mixin `_ProfilePage` will be generated for field injection.
 - Call `myProfilePage.injectFields();` or use the mixin's auto-inject feature, and all dependencies will be set up for you.

 ---